LKolding/python-blackjack-game/README.md

 # python-blackjack-game
-Very much simple game of blackjack written in Python using graphics.py to draw the scene
+Simple game of blackjack written in Python using graphics.py to draw the scene